VITAMINS in KALE

 Kale is a particularly rich source of Vitamins, especially of Vitamin K where a 100g portion on the dinner plate contains 670% of the 705µg daily (United States) recommended amount for adults.
 It also contains a generous portion of Vitamin C (145% of US daily recommended daily amount of 120mg).

-In the UK the NHS recommends daily amounts which are linearly dependant upon body weight, and thus try to be more accurate.
+In the UK the NHS recommends daily amounts which are linearly dependent upon body weight, and thus try to be more accurate.
 The NHS recommended amounts for Vitamin K are 1µg per kg of body weight; but for Vitamin C the NHS does not consider body mass and just gives a recommended daily amount of 40mg, which is three times lower than the USA recommended amount (but perhaps Americans have an average body mass higher than those in the UK?).
 Vitamin C has a low toxicity.
 Exceeding 1000mg of Vitamin C per day can cause minor problems, so there is no hard and fast rule for Vitamin C. Some individuals, such as Linus Pauling, took excessive amounts of Vitamin C intravenously (like 12,000mg per day) in the belief they will live to be 120 on Vitamin C's known anti-oxidant properties, said to include anti-cancer.
 Linus Pauling died at age 93 due to prostrate cancer.
 The generally accepted LD50 for Vitamin C which will kill 50% of a large group taking it is about 12mg per kg for rats.
 No one has done any experiments with humans to find their Vitamin C LD50, but they are definitely in the danger zone exceeding 3000mg Vitamin C per day.
 It should be noted that the USA's FDA have not approved high-dose Vitamin C for treatment of cancer or for any other disease.

 Vitamins were slowly discovered over a period between about 1910 to 1950 in the last century when biochemistry was in its infancy and identification of compounds was not as refined as it is today.
 The Vitamins are labelled by the word 'Vitamin' followed by a letter of the alphabet (and in some cases a number as well to differentiate the many different forms that a Vitamin which acts similarly can take).
 Many labelled Vitamins exist in several molecular forms.
 Some forms are in-active forms which only become the molecule really responsible for the beneficial effects after biochemical alteration within the body.
-The active forms of the Vitamins (the forms used by the biochemical mechanisms within the body to perform the essential function which the body itself cannot perform) are usually unstable and do not persist long within the body - but rather they are synthesised within the body from 'provitamins' much nearer to where they are required.
+The active forms of the Vitamins (the forms used by the biochemical mechanisms within the body to perform the essential function which the body itself cannot perform) are usually unstable and do not persist long within the body - but rather they are synthesized within the body from 'provitamins' much nearer to where they are required.
 Thus, the vitamins in the food we eat are not usually the active form of the vitamin, but rather their precursors, the provitamins.
 But you will not see them labelled in health shops (or on cereal packet labels) under 'provitamins' but rather under 'vitamins'.
 The active form of the vitamin can usually be synthesized within the body from several slightly differing provitamins, which explains why, in some cases, there are a profusion of provitamins all with slightly differing structural formulae.

 There are several forms which